wpsharks/s2member-kb/tutorials/2015/10-using-the-e-mail-address-as-the-username.md

 ---

-An idea about how this might work in code ([original post](http://www.primothemes.com/forums/viewtopic.php?f=4&t=15672&p=49082#p49082); note that the following code has not been tested in a few years):
+An idea about how this might work in code (you can see the [original post here](http://www.primothemes.com/forums/viewtopic.php?f=4&t=15672&p=49082#p49082); note that the following code has not been tested in a few years and this example is provided simply as a way of demonstrating how you might achieve such a thing--there is no warranty provided with this code, as this is a hack that is customizing the way WordPress itself is designed to work, i.e., you're hiding the username):

+_**What about Stripe Pro-Forms?** If you're using Stripe, simply replace any occurrence of `paypal` with `stripe` in the example below._

 Create this directory and file:
 `/wp-content/mu-plugins/email-to-username.php`